The Tear, Dijah, Varas

 After the pompous salutations, Juniper's father suggested that they have a moment alone to talk before dinner would commence.
 Juniper accepted, albeit reluctantly.
 She was not truly given a choice, he expected her to agree, but she knew what kind of conversation this would be.
 She did her best to hide her displeasure as she followed him in an antechamber.

-Every time he came was the same.
-They would spend fifteen minutes alone, cumbersomely attempt to have a conversation.
-But they were very different, too different maybe.
-Their relationship was nonexistent and their few dialogues, forced.
+Every time he came was the same since he brought her here twelve years ago.
+They would spend fifteen minutes alone, and cumbersomely attempt to have a conversation.
+But they did not truly know each other.
+All this time apart and the distance had been unmerciful.
+And they were very different, too different maybe.

 "I'm not sure if these will fit thee.", he said, pulling a wooden chest that had been brought here by handmaidens.